Example Codes for Coupled Theories in Solid Mechanics

 as well as the associated textbook:

 • L. Anand, E. M. Stewart, and S. A. Chester.
 Introduction to coupled theories in solid mechanics.
-2025, in preparation.
+Oxford University Press, 2026.

 BibTeX citations: